vault27/Foundation/paloalto.md

 - After commit changes are automatically sent to Passive
 - You can make changes on Passive, press Commit and it will go to Active
 - ICMP sessions are not synced
-- HSCI—The HSCI port is a Layer 1 SFP+ interface that connects two PA-1400 Series firewalls in an HA configuration.
+- HSCI — The HSCI port is a Layer 1 SFP+ interface that connects two PA-1400 Series firewalls in an HA configuration.
 Use this port for an HA2 connection, HA3 connection, or both.
 - The traffic carried on the HSCI port is raw Layer 1 traffic, which is not routable or switchable.
 Therefore, you must connect the HSCI ports directly to each other (from the HSCI port on the first firewall to the HSCI port on the second firewall)

 **Failover reasons**